-Several public agencies are entitled to collect information from the UDI, such as the Norwegian Tax Administration, NAV, Lånekassen, the Population Register and the police.
-We also have a duty to disclose information to other countries in Europe that cooperate on control of national borders, visa regulations, police duties and processing of asylum applications (countries that participate in the Schengen Agreement and the Dublin Regulation).
+Several public agencies are entitled to collect information from UDI, such as the Norwegian Tax Administration, NAV, Lånekassen, the Population Register and the police.
+We also have a duty to disclose information to other countries in Europe who cooperate on national border control, visa regulations, police duties and processing of asylum applications (countries that participate in the Schengen Agreement and the Dublin Regulation).

-We also disclose certain information to international organisations and special interest organisations that help us in immigration cases, such as the Norwegian Organisation for Asylum Seekers (NOAS) and the International Organization for Migration (IOM).
-Businesses and individuals that carry out work for the UDI can also be given access to information that is necessary to their work, for example those running a reception centre.
+We also disclose certain information to international organisations and special interest organisations that help us in immigration cases, such as Caritas and the International Organization for Migration (IOM).
+Businesses and individuals that carry out work for UDI can also be given access to information that is necessary to their work, for example those running a reception centre.

 If you are registered in the immigration authorities’ registers, you have the following rights pursuant to the Personal Data Act.